mikeharris-des/GhostHunters/README.txt

 ACKNOWLEDGEMENTS:
     I would like to express my gratitude to Professor Connor Hillen for providing the initial outline and specifications for several C assignments during my time at University.
-These assignments served as the foundation for the final project for this class and the project presented here is the direct result of his specification requirements and his inclusion of the logger.o (console logging implementation) and ghost.o (ghost thread entity) files, as well as the base map layout.
+These assignments served as the foundation for the final project for this class and the project presented here is the result of his specification requirements and his inclusion of the logger.o (console logging implementation) and ghost.o (ghost thread entity) files, as well as the design of the base map layout.

 *******************************************************************************************************************